Blendify/blender-manual/trunk/blender_docs/manual/editors/node_editor/introduction.rst

 Snap
    Toggle snap mode for node in the Node Editor.
 Snap Node Element Selector
-   This selector provide the follow node elements for snap:
+   This selector provide the following node elements for snap:

    :Grid: (default) Snap to grid of the Node Editor.
    :Node X: Snap to left/right node border.